Phil Cool: Career

 In the same year Central released a video showcasing some of the best moments of Cool Head.
 A year later he made another series for Central that was entitled Phil Cool, recorded at the Belgrade Theatre in Coventry.
 This turned out to be Cool's last series for television.

 In 1992 Cool teamed up with Jasper Carrott and toured the country with their "Carrott & Cool" show.
 The "Carrott & Cool" tour was the subject for one episode of A Day in the Life for Channel 4 in 1993.
 The episode took a behind-the-scenes look at the show and tour.
 He had a brief comeback in 1997 when he released his fifth official video, Classic Cool (this has been reissued on DVD), but in August 2000 his career had to be put on hold when he suffered a heart attack, which left him in hospital for eight months.

 After making a full recovery he returned to the stage with a new show in 2002, and in 2003 he revived his touring partnership with Carrott.
 He is now a resident in Chipping, Lancashire.
 In addition to his solo gigs, Cool toured in 2008 with Ken Nicol, performing as Nicol and Cool, providing a blend of music and comedy impressions.
 Nicol and Cool toured with folk rock group Fairport Convention as a support act for Fairport's 2009 winter tour.
 They released an album, also called Nicol & Cool.

 Cool's most recent television and film work has been an appearance on Today with Des and Mel in 2006, being interviewed as part of the BBC's The Story of Light Entertainment and appearing in the movies Upstaged (2005) and The School That Roared (2009).

 Cool's autobiography, Phil Cool Died Here (And Lived To Tell The Tale), was followed by a book of 'Art Brut'-inspired sketches of children.

 In 2013 Cool began a farewell nationwide tour, declaring it would be his last because he had "just had enough of all the travelling".

 Legacy

 Writing for the BBC in 2003, author Mark Lewisohn said: "Cool was an amazing talent... able to contort his features into a caricature semblance of the intended victim.
 Sometimes so uncanny was this facial transformation that he didn't need traditional sketch material."

+The 2008 album CSI:Ambleside by Half Man Half Biscuit contains a song called "National Shite Day", in which a character named "Stringy Bob" had been locked up for sending Phil Cool a dead bird in the mail, with a note that said "Is this your sanderling?".

 In a 2013 interview, comedian and director Stephen Merchant remarked: "Cool could genuinely contort his face; he was kind [of] extraordinary as an impressionist because he would actually change his face, without makeup, to look like the people he was doing.
 And he did this Aquaphibian and he scrunched his face up, and I remember just actually weeping with laughter.
 I had never seen anything as funny as that."